christian-combine/combinessimpledistro/README.md

 # combine's simple distro
 just a simple distro but instead of busybox as userspace it uses toybox

-# this distro is under 50mb so it could run on a pc with an Seagate ST151 Hard Drive
+# this distro is under 50mb  so its in a experimental stage
 architecture = x86_64

 Linux Kernel Version =	5.15.178